tessel/t2-docs/tutorials/diy-module.md

 <p style="text-align:center"><em>Nokia 5110 soldered to a large proto-module board</em></p>

 ### Software
 With the screen hooked up, it's time to start writing code.
 We'll follow the pattern found in the [Git Repo Template][repo_template] and start by creating a directory called **tessel-nokia5110** and cd into that directory.
-Next, we'll create **index.js** which is where we'll write our API using [the example index.js template][index_template] as a guide.
+Next, we'll use `t2 init` to create **index.js** which is where we'll write our API using [the example index.js template][index_template] as a guide.

 Because this screen is so popular, there are lots of code examples and libraries online for interacting with it.
 We don't need to reinvent the wheel; we just want to control the screen with JavaScript.